TIBCOSoftware/snappydata/docs/troubleshooting/collect_debug_artifacts.md

 The script assumes certain conditions to be fulfilled before it is invoked.
 Please ensure that these requirements are fulfilled because the script does not validate these.
 The conditions are:

-1. This script is expected to be run by a user who has read and write permissions on the output directories of all the SnappyData nodes.
+1. This script is expected to be run by a user who has read and write permissions on the output directories of all the TIBCO ComputeDB nodes.

-2. The user should have one way passwordless ssh setup from one machine to the other machines where the SnappyData nodes are running.
+2. The user should have one way passwordless ssh setup from one machine to the other machines where the TIBCO ComputeDB nodes are running.

 Below is the usage of the script